 Our Code of Conduct (above) sets out the behaviour we expect so any behaviour falling outside these boundaries is considered unacceptable.
 We make it clear that it is the behaviour and not the child which is unacceptable.
-Our Sanction Steps can be found in Appendix 1.
+Our Sanction Steps for Years1-6 can be found in Appendix 1.
+EYFS have slightly different steps:-